iamtanmaypandey/todo-react-app/README.md

 ToDo is a minimal app created using Reactjs framework.

 ## Get source code
-Go to Releases and Download the .zip file
+Go to Releases and Download the .rar compressed file

 ## Info